GGonnerman/CS4550_Compiler/README.md

   - 1 As a script:
     - You can now run `klein_parse_program $'function hi(): integer 1'` and see if the program is valid
   - 2 As a file:
-    - Now you can run the program validator against programs like `python src/compiler/token_lister.py $'function hi(): integer 1'` and see if it is valid!
+    - Now you can run the program validator against programs like `python src/compiler/programs/token_lister.py $'function hi(): integer 1'` and see if it is valid!

+#### Running the ast printer

+- Activate the virtual environment
+  - This can be done by (from the root) running `source ./.venv/bin/activate`
+- Two options:
+  - 1 As a script:
+    - You can now run `klein_print_ast_text $'function hi(): integer 1'` and see your programs ast as text
+    - You can now run `klein_print_ast_dot $'function hi(): integer 1'` and see your programs ast as a dot program
+  - 2 As a file:
+    - Now you can run the ast printer like `python src/compiler/programs/ast_lister.py $'function hi(): integer 1'` and see the ast in text
+    - Now you can run the ast dot printer like `python src/compiler/programs/ast_lister_dot.py $'function hi(): integer 1'` and see the ast as a dot program

 #### Running Tests